Sierra Leone: COVID-19 Dwindles Earnings of Street Beggars

-He said that the COVID-19 pandemic affected the living standards of female street beggars.
+He said that COVID-19 pandemic affected the living standards of female street beggars.
 “In fact, we have a documentary that we titled ‘Night Husband’, we call it ‘night husband’ simply because of the vulnerability of female beggars; men usually go after them at night and impregnate them and abandon them to suffer.”
-“The man can only say ‘this is wife at night’ and when there is morning, they are ashamed of calling them, my wife or girlfriend.”
+“The man can only say ‘this is wife at night’ and when there is morning, they are ashamed of calling them my wife or girlfriend.”

 He added that during the COVID-19, most of the female beggars became pregnant and they were neglected, stating that in most cases, they lost their babies because there was no proper care.
 “Women living with disabilities are more vulnerable.
 We see more women begging in the street because no support is given to them in terms of livelihood support,” he said.
 “Men with disabilities are better than women street beggars in terms of societal acceptance.”
-He said that the livelihood support for persons with disabilities is very minimal.
+He said that the livelihood support for persons with disability is very minimal.

-He said that the source of income is very difficult and they have no option apart from begging because the government could not provide the social responsibility like basic necessities that underprivileged people should enjoy, adding that in other countries, the government usually provides cash-transfer for persons with disabilities on a monthly or quarterly basis.
+He said that the source of income is very difficult and they have no option apart from begging because the government could not provide the social responsibility like basic necessities that underprivileged people should enjoy, adding that in other countries, government usually provides cash-transfer for persons with disabilities on a monthly or quarterly basic.

-He emphasized that disable people have been marginalized, neglected, and discriminated, adding that without the support of the parents, government, and international community, the beggars will continue to be on the street.
+He emphasized that disable people have been marginalized, neglected and discriminated, adding that without the support of the parents, government and international community, the beggars will continue to be on the street.

-Mawusie Dumbuya, the Information Communication and Outreach Manager of the National Commission for Persons with Disability (NCPD) said that the Ministry of Social Welfare has done a survey to get comprehensive data on street beggars and other persons with disabilities.
+Mawusie Dumbuya, the Information Communication and Outreach Manager of the National Commission for Persons with Disability (NCPD) said that the Ministry of Social Welfare has done a survey to get a comprehensive data on street beggars and other persons with disabilities.

 He said when the Ministry completed analyzing the data, the Commission will start using it as a working document.
 He disclosed that in the Mid-Term Development Plan, the government has planned to eradicate street begging by 2023, and added that the plan is very gender-sensitive, adding that the Commission is cognizance of female street beggars.
 He disclosed that the Commission is working with (NaCSA) to ensure that the social safety net is extended to street beggars and other persons with disabilities, adding that some street beggars benefitted from the fund.

-“The social safety net fund given to street beggars is not sustainable, but we are engaging the Ministry of Development, Ministry of Social Welfare, NaCSA, and other relevant players to ensure that we come up with a comprehensive strategy to make persons with disabilities including street beggar’s self-reliant,” he said.
+“The social safety net fund given to street beggars is not sustainable, but we are engaging the Ministry of Development, Ministry of Social Welfare, NaCSA, and other relevant players to ensure that we come up with comprehensive strategy to make persons with disabilities including street beggar’s self-reliant,” he said.

-The effort to interview the Ministry of Social Welfare proved futile.
+Effort to interview the Ministry of Social Welfare proved futile.